-Using miniconda (recommended)
+Using miniconda

 We offer anaconda packages for the most recent releases, which is the easiest way of running the exercises.
+(Alternatively you can clone the sources from github)

 Head over to the miniconda download page and install miniconda (for Python 2.7 preferably).